Birders Take Advantage of Poor Spelling With 'Superb Owls'

 Sunday’s football game might have been the lowest scoring Super Bowl of all time, but Superb Owls scored big on social media on Sunday night.

 Birders and wildlife nonprofits took advantage of a common misspelling on social media today to draw attention to post photos of the birds.
-The Images ranged from the tiny and twee-looking elf owl to the elegant great horned owl.
+The images ranged from the tiny and twee-looking elf owl to the elegant great horned owl.

 One owl enthusiast, James Duncan, even took over the r/Superbowl thread on Reddit to take questions about the animals.